lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ## Stake Rebalancing

-Current sporadic stake rebalancing between modules via new deposits and withdrawals raises several challenges that cannot be efficiently solved with current rebalancing approaches:
+The current sporadic stake rebalancing between modules via new deposits and withdrawals raises several challenges that are difficult to solve efficiently with existing rebalancing approaches:

 - Efficiently rebalance stake between modules; it took SDVT over a year and a half to reach its target share.
 A future possible CSM share limit increase up to 10% might require significant time.
 - Ensure that there is always enough ETH for initial 32 ETH deposits to 0x02-type keys in the CMv2 module to support stake migration from the CMv1 to the CMv2 module via consolidation.